LearningRegistry/LearningRegistry/docs/spec/Data_Model_and_API_Attributes_and_Behaviors/index.rst

 Service Instantiation Validation
 --------------------------------

-A service at a node SHALL verify that a valid *service* *description* *documen*t exists for the service.
+A service at a node SHALL verify that a valid *service description document* exists for the service.
 If the service description document does not exist, is invalid, or indicates that the service is not active, the service SHALL return an HTTP status code.

 If the service description document does not exist, the status code SHALL be 501 and the response SHALL include the statement: "Service not implemented".